Back | Home | Aller à version française

 Although slower in some occasions, the gestural language can almost completely compensate spoken language, and it is even more efficient than spoken language in transmitting technical knowledge, which is essentially made up of mimetic and indexating gestures.
 Today still, the apprentice learns more by following the substitutable and coaptable segments as well as the indicia indexed by his master than by reading carefully drafted descriptive texts.
 It is rare that a technical specification sheet is enough without "joining the gesture to the words".

-However, sign language essentially consists in indexes and indexations, with only a few detailed mimes, themselves strongly indexed or indexating.
-And we will note that, in spoken language too, the most prestigious concepts, not only mathematical and logical but also philosophical, are mainly clusters of indexes comforted by indicia: "sublimation", "inwardness", "transcendence", "immanence", "weighting", "balance", "evidence", "desire", "hope", etc. Apart from extreme cases, the ideological content of a political Right or Left is usually limited to feeling more "to the left" (at odds with) or more "to the right" (straight).
+However, gestural language essentially consists in indexes and indexations, with only a few detailed mimes, themselves strongly indexed or indexating.
+And we will note that, in spoken language too, the most prestigious concepts, not only mathematical and logical but also philosophical, are mainly bundles of indexes comforted by indicia: "sublimation", "inwardness", "transcendence", "immanence", "weighting", "balance", "evidence", "desire", "hope", etc. Apart from extreme cases, the ideological content of a political Right or Left is usually limited to feeling more "to the left" (at odds with) or more "to the right" (straight).

 5G2.
 Index and positive election or power: slicing, charge and indefinity

 The internal charge of indexes implies and explains their imperative, exclusive, comminatory (minari, threaten, cum) character.
 They exclude, oppose, impose, intimate, forbid.
 It takes just a little bit of abruptness for the hand that picks "the one" to put "the other" out of the game.
-Once indexed, the observation turns to the order, obligation (ob-ligare, link frontally), to imposition (im-ponere, placing by weighing over), to exclusion.
+Once indexed, what is established turns to the order, obligation (ob-ligare, link frontally), to imposition (im-ponere, placing by weighing over), to exclusion.
 The semantic evolution of Latin word interdictio shows well this type of switching.
 At the start, it meant say-between (dicere inter) that marks the injunction, and ruling over "ut + subjunctive".
 But any injunction (jungere, in) is so often a warning (ut ne, not + subjunctive), or exclusion (a + ablative) that inter-diction (say-between) now means forbidding.

 Between the "rejected" and the "taken", indexes and indexations have so invented, more than found, good and evil, true and false, ugliness and beauty, into couples where the negative pole probably preceded the affirmative pole each time.
 For logician Homo, before any demonstration, p is equivalent to non-non-p.
 And if it is the out-group that defines the we-group (in-group) rather than the contrary, it is largely because of indexes.